-- Know your limitations as to your skill as a first aider.
-If in any doubt seek help. - Ensure that any wound is cleaned with only water. - Do not apply any antiseptic creams or lotions.
+Know your limitations as to your skill as a first aider.
+If in any doubt seek help.

+Ensure that any wound is cleaned with running water or an antiseptic wipe.

+Do not apply any antiseptic creams or lotions.

-Do not administer any medicines unless the school has written authorisation from parents, which must be agreed by the Headteacher.
+Do not administer any medicines unless the school has written authorisation from parents.